Has a long distance mountain hike been on your bucket list? Then you have probably heard of the Via Alpina.

 Or take the cable car from Lauterbrunnen to Grütschalp then the little train along the cliff to Mürren (we prefer to walk instead of taking the train, a nice 90-minute hike alongside the classic postcard view).

 Walk down to Ginmmelwald after experiencing Mürren (20 minutes), then Take the cableway down to the valley and the bus back to Lauterbrunnen.
 Or walk back down, about 2 hours, through a lovely forest with an amazing waterfall on the way, very cooling on a hot day.

-Buying a Berner Oberland Regional Pass, will cover all of these lifts and trains.
+Buying a Berner Oberland Pass will cover all of these lifts and trains.

 Every two years my guidebook research brings me to my favorite corner of the Swiss Alps, as I visit my friends who run the little places that accommodate my traveling readers in the tiny village of Gimmelwald.